Intra-articular Fracture-Subluxation | Thumb MC Base | AOL Anchors Fragment

 - Insertion: Volar-ulnar base of MC1

-- Strongest stabilizer of CMC joint
+- Classically described as the strongest stabilizer of the CMC joint

-- Remains attached to volar fracture fragment
+- Remains attached to the volar (beak) fracture fragment

 - This is why the small fragment stays reduced